 In the capital market, five types of instruments are traded.
 They are explained below.

-Equities refer to the money invested in an organisation by purchasing shares in the stock market.
+Equities refer to the money invested in an organization by purchasing shares in the stock market.

 - Equity Shares: Equity shares are part ownership where the shareholders are fractional owners and initiate the maximum entrepreneurial liability related to a trading concern.
 Equity shareholders reserve the right to vote.
 However, holders of this instrument rank bottom on the scale of preference in the event of company liquidation because they are considered owners of the enterprise.